thomaslillo/thomaslillo/README.md

 Also co-founded an analytics education not-for-profit [Datathon Analytics](https://www.datathon.ca/), we've run conferences and workshops with hundreds of attendees!

-Most of my experience is in software + data engineering and I have a background in geospatial technology and analytics.
+Most of my experience is in software + data engineering and I have a background in geospatial tech and analytics.

 💻 **Languages:**
 Python, C#, SQL, R, C++, Powershell, Bash

-🐝 **Frameworks, Libraries, and Buzzwords:**
+💡 **Frameworks, Libraries, and Buzzwords:**
 Airflow, Alteryx, GIS, Web Development, Git, AWS, Data Warehousing, Snowflake, Google Cloud, Azure, Terraform, Docker

 Visit my [personal site](https://thomaslillo.com) or add me on [LinkedIn](https://www.linkedin.com/in/thomaslillo/) 💬